Convierta esta página en Español

 Knowledge and Skills

-17. Ability to establish and maintain effective working relationships with subordinates, co-workers, and persons outside the Agency.
+- Must be able to establish and maintain effective working relationships with other Agency employees, subordinates, residents, contractors, vendors, and other persons outside the Agency.

 Supervision Controls